 Who To Trust With Your Bicycle Accident Claim

 Two percent of all traffic fatalities can be attributed to bicycle wrongful deaths.
-Out of all the people injured in car accident this past year, 2% were cyclists.
-There were 662 riders killed in 2002 that were involved in bicycle accidents, with an additional 48,000 bike accident-related injuries.
+Out of all the people injured in car accident in 2018, 2% were cyclists.
+There were 662 riders killed that were involved in bicycle accidents, with an additional 48,000 bike accident-related injuries.
 In that same year 12% of all non-motorist traffic deaths were bicycle riders.
 Over 47,000 bicycle riders died in car accidents here in the U.S. since 1932.
 Contact our bicycle accident attorney, Matthew C. Hines.

 We get these statistics from our National Center of Statistics & Analysis.
-You don’t really need the stats, however, all you need to do is talk with an experienced cyclists and they will tell you how dangerous it is.
-If you have a claim and would like to discuss it with an attorney who is experienced in not only bicycle accidents, but truck accidents or car accidents as well, give us a call.
+You don’t really need the stats, however, all you need to do is talk with an experienced cyclist and they will tell you how dangerous it can be.
+If you have a claim and would like to discuss it with an attorney who is experienced in not only bicycle accidents, but any type of personal injury, give us a call at 770-941-0913.

 Sadly, bicycle accidents happen on a regular basis, due to the negligence of many automobile drivers.
 They simply don’t look out for cyclists.
 This flies in the face of the cyclists who take every precaution to avoid these accidents.
 Like the statistics reveal, in a showdown between an automobile and a bicycle, the bicycle usually gets the short end of the stick.
 These kinds of accidents are far too common today.
 Investigating these accidents has become a lot more complicated by the bias that is often inherent with members of our law enforcement and public outcries against cyclists.

 Bicycle accidents frequently result in serious debilitating and/or permanent injuries, especially the ones that involve trucks and cars.
 They cause a lot of financial hardship on the victims and their families.
 The good news is that the law ensures that the injured parties have a right to recover their damages.